mayu-live/signals/README.md

 # Signals

-This is a Ruby port of [@preact/signals-core](https://github.com/preactjs/signals).
+This project is a Ruby port of the [PreactJS Signals](https://github.com/preactjs/signals) library created by the PreactJS team.

+The original library is released under the [MIT License](https://github.com/preactjs/signals/blob/main/LICENSE) and this port is also released under the same license.

-Tests are incomplete but the ones that exist pass.
-Use at your own risk!
+**⚠️ Tests are incomplete but the ones that exist pass.
+Use at your own risk! ⚠️**

+Contributions are welcome!

 ## Installation: